-&lt;sup>1 Type of Product should be indicated as Round (RD), Gilled and Gutted (GG), Dressed (DR), Fillet (FL), Steak (ST), Other (OT) (describe the type of product).
-A list of species by stock, with their geographic delineations, is included on the back of this form.
+1 Type of Product should be indicated as Round (RD), Gilled and Gutted (GG), Dressed (DR), Fillet (FL), Steak (ST), Other (OT) (describe the type of product).
+2 A list of species by stock, with their geographic delineations, is included on the back of this form.
 Please provide as much detail as possible.

-&lt;sup>3 Atlantic, Mediterranean, Pacific, Indian.
+3Atlantic, Mediterranean, Pacific, Indian.

-\If stock level information is not available, please provide explanation.
+If stock level information is not available, please provide explanation.